MechanicalRock/twitter-blurb-generator/module3/README.md

 <details>
   <summary>Solution</summary>

-1. In `index.tsx` create a function called `handleScan` which takes a `text` string variable as a parameter and a `scan` object parameter.
+1. In `Blurb.tsx` create a function called `handleScan` which takes a `text` string variable as a parameter and a `scan` object parameter.
 2. In `checkPlagiarism` set `plagiarismLoading` to be true.
 3. In `checkPlagiarism` assign a variable called `scan` to have the value of our dummy object.
 4. In `checkPlagiarism` call `handleScan` and set `plagiarismLoading` to be false.